guptaNswati/-fh_team04-project02/README.txt

    WebSocketServer.java		A Websocket endpoint that manages messages
 				passed to and from the KAMISADO.html webpage.

-Other associated files:
+*  Other associated files ( used in web version )

 web/js folder:

    board.js		A ported version of the BoardImpl.java Board implementation. enuns.js		Enumerations for Color and Player ( as in the above java implemention ) piece.js		A js style object ( using prototype keyword ). square.js		Similar to the Square object in the java implementation.